joerdav/xc/doc/content/task-syntax/inputs.md

 ## Optional Inputs

-Combining the `Environment` attribute and the `Inputs` attribute, you can provide optional inputs.
+Combining the `Environment` attribute and the `Inputs` attribute, you can create optional inputs to a task.

 ````markdown
 ## Tasks